• Skip to primary navigation

 Yarn: Knit Picks Shine Sport (Sport Weight #3)

-Another thing that C2C does really well is geometric designs.
+Another great way to showcase C2C's expertise is through geometric designs.
 The Tote Bag Seaside is certainly no exception.
 It is made from 8 individual C2C squares that are joined together to form a stunning kaleidoscope.
 And yet it looks perfectly seamless!
 Scroll down the page for the English version of the free crochet pattern.

 Designer: Melanchillo